 - I found myself wishing I didn’t have to go into work some mornings, although I thoroughly enjoy my work.

-- I could not even stay awake to watch an entire episode of NCIS: Los Angeles, one of my favorite TV programs.
+- I could not even stay awake to watch an entire episode of Criminal Minds, one of my favorite TV programs.
 After dinner I usually watch TV to wind down but I was so tired I couldn’t even make it half way through one episode.

 - I began to experience mental exhaustion during my Sunday sermons, even after getting a full-night’s rest.

 When I began to experience these symptoms, I knew that my leadership would soon suffer, if it hadn’t already.
-So what am I now doing different to bring myself back into balance?
-I’ve done or am working on these seven behaviors.
+So what did I do to bring myself back into balance?
+I began to work on these seven behaviors.

 - I shared my struggle with our board.